muralidhar-edam/technical-assignment-qa/README.md

 ## Task 2: Functional API Testing
 Functional automation for API testing.
-Write a test in Java or Scala for the following REST API:
+Write a test in Java or Karate or any automation framework for the following REST API:

 https://jsonplaceholder.typicode.com/